msillano/tuyaDEAMON-applications/daemon.energy/README.md

-This home automation application offers a seamless and intuitive user experience, empowering you to take control of your home's energy management, photovoltaic system, climate control, and garden irrigation.
+This home automation application offers a seamless and intuitive user experience, empowering you to take control of your home's energy management, photovoltaic system.
 Explore the possibilities and make your home smarter and more efficient with a HTML front-end to TuyaDEAMON.

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/app003.png?raw=true)

 _This HTML page  (index.php) uses the data present in the `historical.energy1h` table obtained from the `tuyathome.energy view` with the techniques illustrated in [Archiving db tuyathome.messages](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-2:-Archiving-db-tuyathome.messages).
 Only a few specific aspects of this project are highlighted here._

+This is a work in progress: the last version is 'wwwdaemon.zip'.

 ### step 1: fine tuning tuyaDEAMON